Sherlouk/monzo-vapor/README.md

 let success = client.ping()
 ```

+You can also call `.ping()` on a user, this will also validate their access token to ensure they're still authenticated.

 ### Undocumented

 The Monzo API is currently in it's own mode of beta, and is not designed for public use.
 There is a ticket on the [public roadmap](https://trello.com/b/9tcaMB4w/monzo-transparent-product-roadmap) currently under "Long Term" which is for the new public API and features such as Sandbox Payments.